rstarksmith/phase-4-project-shelfie-review/README.md

 $ bundle exec rake server
 ```

-Frontend, open `http://localhost:3000` to view it in your browser

-Backend, open `http://localhost:9292/collectors` to view data in your browser

 ## Resources
 - Photos of general records sourced from - [Canva]
 - Record images sourced from - [Discogs]